Mobile internet disruptions seen in Iran amid water protests

 Iranian state media have reported the killing of a police officer and two others amid the protests, highlighting videos it alleged showed demonstrators with firearms.
 However, Iran has in the past blamed protesters for deaths occurring amid heavy-handed crackdowns by security forces.

+Iran's government up to its Supreme Leader Ayatollah Ali Khamenei have acknowledged people's anger over the drought, as actors, athletes and activists also call attention to the protests.
+On Thursday, Iran's outgoing President Hassan Rouhani described the protests as “the people's right.”

+“People who are living in 50 degrees Celsius (122 degrees Fahrenheit) with water shortage problems have a natural right to speak out and protest, even to take to the streets," Rouhani said in comments aired by state television.

-U.S. State Department spokesman Ned Price told journalists that Washington was following closely reports that Iranian security forces fired on protesters.
+U.S. State Department spokesman Ned Price told journalists on Wednesday that Washington was following closely reports that Iranian security forces fired on protesters.

 “We support the rights of Iranians to peacefully assemble and express themselves .... without fear of violence, without fear of arbitrary detention by security forces,” Price said.